Driveway Design Tips

 Posted on 3rd June 2020 at 11:21

-Factors to be considered in determining driveway design and create a practical layout with appealing results
+Driveway Design tips to create a practical layout and appealing results

 The relentless growth trends in private car ownership are matched only by ever decreasing capacity in off street car parking spaces which has seen many traditional front gardens being replaced by driveways.
 For many old and especially gardens, this trend is so dramatic, that for the most part, front gardens have become driveways with barely enough space to meet owner demands for car parking and very little else.

 But for many home/car owners it doesn’t need to be like this.
 It is possible with some careful planning and creative thinking to develop the front garden which meets the demands of not only the ‘driveway’ but to also create a well planted garden space rich in colour, range and maintainable.

 The critical design challenge for good driveway design is spatial layout in which sufficient space is allocated for safe and practical car parking but also proportionately an adequate amount of space for the softer planted elements.

 Another design aspect is the orientation of the various spaces (driveway, lawn, planted borders etc), there are many ways to define each space, some owners may prefer the more formal (‘linear’) layout, in contrast some may opt for a softer layout featuring short or gentle curves, a more rounded treatment of the individual areas.
 The more interesting the layout the more appealing the overall results will be.